jonathanwho/match2048/README.md

 SCORE: Adds any doubled tiles and subtracts any mismatched tile.

+TODO: Add Animations (for matches, new high scores), Testing

 Credit to 2048 by Gabriele Cirulli, 1024 by Veewo Studio and to Threes by Asher Vollmer.